 Procedure for Disbanding

 Prior to any vote on disbandment, the LO President shall notify in writing each member of the State Executive Committee that the LO is considering disbandment.
-This will give the Federation the opportunity to work with the local to there are other viable options to disbandment, such as merger with another LO.
+This will give the Federation the opportunity to work with the local to see if there are other viable options to disbandment, such as merger with another LO.
 If the LO determines after such discussion that disbandment is necessary, the LO President must give written notification to the LO members of any vote for disbandment in compliance with the LO bylaws.
 The vote for disbandment requires at least a two-thirds vote for approval of the disbandment decision.
 Written notification of disbandment, together with the minutes of the meeting at which the vote was taken, are to be mailed within seven days to the State President, along with the return of the LO charter.
 If the LO charter cannot be located, the LO President shall so inform the State President.
 Following the vote to disband, the LO may not disburse any funds other than are necessary for expenses related to disbandment.
 The LO Treasurer shall then complete a final report and all remaining funds to the State President within thirty days of the vote for disbandment.
 All other LO property shall be given to a local community resources, such as a local library or museum, for retention and display.
 The State President shall then notify the LO President that the LO is officially disbanded.

 HIGH SCHOOL LEVEL LOCAL ORGANIZATION